Pbotsaris/ftp/README.md

 ## Implementation details

 The server listens to new connections (`accept`) as well as to connected sockets control requests in the main thread.
 This logic is ran in a single thread using a polling system.
 Once a request is received from a client, the server will create a `Service` object and dispatch it to a threadpool.
-And available thread will then call `Service.work()` to execute this request.
+An available thread will then call `Service.work()` to execute this request.

 Note that only the control connection is managed in the main thread.
 Data connection are always established from a separated thread within the context of a `Service`.